rubygems/rfcs/text/0000-ownership-transfer.md

 ### Creating an ownership request:

-The gem owner will create an `ownership request` using Web UI by clicking a button called `Create Ownership Request` on the gems show page in the **Collaborators** section, which will be added above the **Links** section.
+The gem owner will create an `ownership request` using Web UI by clicking a button called `Ownership Request` on the gems show page in the **Collaborators** section, which will be added above the **Links** section.

-An `ownership request` is created with _user_id_ of the owner who created it.

 E.g., Alice owns a gem called foobar.
-If she is no longer interested in maintaining it, she will create an `ownership request` by clicking on `Create Ownership Request`.
+If she is no longer interested in maintaining it, she will create an `ownership request` by clicking on `Ownership Request`.
 When Bob filters the gems using `ownership requests` filter in advanced search, foobar will be listed.

 ### An example of new ownership transfer flow:

 #### Case 1: A gem with less than 100*000 \_downloads* and older than 12 months _rubygems.updated_at_ time

 Any logged-in user makes an `ownership application` for the gem.
-The existing owner will be notified by email.
+The existing owners will be notified by an email.

 Here the limit on _downloads_ and _updated_at_ is used to prevent spamming of popular gems with `ownership applications`.
 These limits may be relaxed in the future.